Teacher in Charge: Ms D. LeeRecommended Prior Learning

 Now is the time to get involved in TOURISM!

 Year 11 Travel and Tourism is an option designed as a clear pathway into the Travel and Tourism Industry.
 The course is structured differently to other subjects offered at BHS.

 Students will be in Level 1, but completing some Level 2 standards.
-Traditionally Tourism has been taught at Level 2 on wards, but with this course now offered at Level 1 it means students will have a real understanding of careers and pathways available to them.
-This could give them the option to move into a job or further training outside school at the end of Year 12.
+Traditionally Tourism has been taught at Level 2 onwards, but with this course now offered at Level 1 it means students will have a real understanding of careers and pathways available to them.
+This may give them the option to move into a job or further training outside school at the end of Year 12.